SalomePlatform/adao/doc/en/using.rst

 full description of these elements.

-In practice, the YACS scheme has an "*algoResults*" output port of the computation bloc, which gives access to an object of type "*pyobj*" named hereafter "*ADD*", containing all the calculation results.
+In practice, the YACS scheme has an "*algoResults*" output port of the computation bloc, which gives access to a structured object named hereafter "*ADD*" for example, containing all the calculation results.
 These results can be obtained by retrieving the named variables stored along the calculation.
 The main information is the "*Analysis*" one, that can be obtained by the python command (for example in an in-line script node or a script provided through the "*UserPostAnalysis*" keyword)::